wangnq111/LorMe/README.md

 <img src="./man/figures/functions.png" width="100%" style="display: block; margin: auto;" />

 # Installation
-Standard version from CRAN(V1.1.0)
+Standard version from CRAN(V1.2.0)
 ```{R}
 install.packages("LorMe")
 ```
-Development version from GitHub (V1.1.1) :stuck_out_tongue_closed_eyes:
+Development version from GitHub (V1.2.0) :stuck_out_tongue_closed_eyes:
 ```{R}
 if (!require(remotes)) install.packages("remotes")
 remotes::install_github("wangnq111/LorMe")
 ```
 LorMe will only update the major and minor versions on CRAN, but will update each patch version on GitHub.
 The following are the update logs that differ from the CRAN version:

-16/12/2024 LorMe in github updated to version 1.1.1:
+12/03/25 LorMe in CRAN and github both updated to version 1.2.0
-Hot fix: Fixed the incorrect error message expression in 'object_config'; Resolved a bug in 'network_withdiff' where the display order of modules was inconsistent;Fixed a bug where the evenness and Simpson index were incorrectly labeled during alpha diversity calculations.
-23/12/2024 Hot fix in version 1.1.1:
-Fixed the bug where Alpha_diversity_calculator did not recognize the treatment order and facet configuration Fixed the bug where Module_abundance did not recognize the treatment order
 # Illustration
 [Getting Started](https://wangnq111.github.io/Gettingstarted.html)
 ## Chinese version